tinalexander/tinalexander.github.io/notes/2024/11-november.md

 - **Date:** received November 19, 2024

 > Yes, that is correct – the child and their family members tested positive for the same, more common respiratory viruses that are not bird flu.
+>
+> ...
+>
+> _Can you also clarify whether it is known if the child consumed dairy products?_
+>
+> At this time, we do not have any additional information to share beyond what was included in our news release.

 ## CDC spokesperson on Mycoplasma pneumoniae trends